Welcome to the website of the Learning and INference Systems (LINs) Lab at Westlake University!

 Don’t Use Large Mini-batches, Use Local SGD

-In International Conference on Learning Representations (ICLR) 2020
+In International Conference on Learning Representations (ICLR), 2020